Toxic Parenting – Signs, Types, and How to Deal with It

 Cons of Toxic Parenting

-The toxic behavior of parents influences their kids’ feelings of self-worth, perception, trust in others, and general worldview.
+The toxic behaviour of parents influences their kids’ feelings of self-worth, perception, trust in others, and general worldview.
 Having toxic parents can be a challenge for kids while growing up.
-Here are some of the cons of toxic parenting:
+Research suggests that parental neglect and child abuse can have lasting developmental problems in the adolescence and adulthood of children, including poor physical health, mental health disorders, and illegal substance use (3).
+Here are some of the cons of toxic parenting (4) (5):

 1. Anxiety Disorder